Mimi's Organic Eats » Recipes » Cookies

 Of course, feel free to use any kind of sprinkles you’d like.

-Be sure to store these in an airtight container so they stay soft and chewy.
+Store in an airtight container so they stay soft and chewy.
+They are best eaten within a few days of baking.

 Eggless Sprinkle Cookies